kaganbozali/Johnswap-and-ITTC-Spectra-Calculation/README.md

 Notes :

 - A value other than 0 should be selected as the smallest frequency value.
 Otherwise, the value is infinite in obtaining the spectra and the result gives an error.
-- You have must results if you performed analysis before and want to perform a new one
+- You must clear the results if you performed analysis before and want to perform a new one
 - In case of a change in sea condition, zero crossing period and significant wave height values should change.